OAI/Gluecon-Workshop/Improved/securityschemes.md

 ## OAuth2 Enhancements

 The updated OAuth2 mechanism now allows describing multiple flows and also provides support for discovering where to refresh tokens.
-Also, where OAuth2 is described by an OpenId Connnect discovery mechanism, a link can now be provided as an alternative to describing all the metadata inline.
+Also, where OAuth2 is described by an OpenID Connect discovery mechanism, a link can now be provided as an alternative to describing all the metadata inline.

 ```yaml
 openapi: 3.0.0